 50 Years of the Peace Corps at the University of Michigan

 Well after midnight on Oct.
 14, 1960, Senator John F. Kennedy arrived at the Michigan Union after a long day of campaigning for the presidency.
 Speaking from the center of the stone staircase, he challenged University of Michigan students to dedicate themselves to global peace and justice by living and working in developing nations and hundreds responded with signed petitions.
-Read more about the 50th Anniversary occurring Fall 2010 at U-M.

-As Peace Corps Coverdell Fellows, we expect you to engage in and/or initiate a student group that best fits your diverse interests.
+At SNRE, Peace Corps Coverdell Fellows have opportunities to reinforce and enhance the skills learned in their fieldwork as well as strengthen their focus on environmental issues affecting various populations.
+Should you become a Fellow, we expect you to engage in and/or initiate a student group that best fits your diverse interests.
 You will add value to the school and local community by sharing experiences and bringing diverse perspectives and passion to a cause.
-As part of your masters curriculum, you will select a project as your capstone/opus option focusing on a local community population.
-Peace Corps Coverdell Fellows and their classmates have opportunities throughout the year to collaborate and contribute academically, socially and professionally.
+As part of your master's curriculum, you will select a project as your capstone/opus option focusing on a local community population.
+Peace Corps Coverdell Fellows and their classmates have opportunities throughout the year to collaborate and contribute academically, socially, and professionally.

-How to Apply to the Coverdell Fellows program:
+How to apply to the Coverdell Fellows program: